 Check the headlines and you can be forgiven for thinking DC’s core economic indicators are trending more favorably than its suburbs.
 Whether it is housing prices, population growth or where the latest hip restaurants are opening, the competition “wins” are generally on the DC side of the ledger.

 But the city’s trendiness doesn’t seem to be winning it big breaks when it comes to landing or keeping major private-sector employers.
-The Federal City Council hosted DC Policy Center’s Yesim Sayin Taylor for a breakfast meeting where she laid out—with carefully curated data—how DC’s regional competitiveness story should be told.
+This morning the Federal City Council hosted DC Policy Center’s Yesim Sayin Taylor for a breakfast meeting where she laid out—with carefully curated data—how DC’s regional competitiveness story should be told.

 In the competition for the sheer number of firms, employers and jobs in the region, Fairfax County comes in first, followed by Montgomery County and then the District.
 Fairfax also has a sizable and increasing edge on startup activity.